ethereum/go-ethereum/RETESTBOR.md

 The version used is the last stable release, tagged as v10.4 from branch develop in ethereum/tests
 Details on release code can be found here https://github.com/ethereum/tests/commit/a380655e5ffab1a5ea0f4d860224bdb19013f06a

-To run the tests, we hava a `make` command:
+To run the tests, we have a `make` command:
 ```
 make test-integration
 ```